jamieskella/monkeyaisland.github.io/README.md

-# Monkey AIsland

-**The Hallucination of Monkey Island**
+# Monkey AIsland: The Hallucination of Monkey Island

-A Generative AI Capability Benchmark — Framed Through the Technical Legacy of *The Secret of Monkey Island* (1990)
+**A Generative AI Capability Benchmark — Framed Through the Technical Legacy of *The Secret of Monkey Island* (1990)**

 **Author:** Jamie Skella
 **First Generation:** March 2026